 Unfortunately, it’s been far too often that I have seen patients who had their cataracts removed elsewhere but never recovered good vision due to the presence of an epiretinal membrane that was not detected earlier.
 The membrane would then have to be removed in a second surgery.
 However, I always prefer to save my patients the trouble and cost of 2 separate surgeries, hence I like to plan for them to be done concomitantly where possible.

 What is the success rate of epiretinal membrane surgery?

-Under experienced hands, the epiretinal membrane surgery success rate is very high – around 85-95%.
+Under experienced hands, the membrane surgery success rate is very high – around 85-95%.
 There is always a small risk of recurrence, which means the epiretinal membrane may grow back after several years.
 The recurrence rate is quoted as 5-10%.

 Already 1 week after surgery, the retinal architecture can start to recover back to almost normal.
-Visual recovery follows closely and improvements can be seen within a month, with the potential to improve even further up to 6-12months after surgery.
+Visual recovery follows closely and improvements can be seen within a month, with potential to improve even further up to 6-12months after surgery.
 In fact, visual recovery can be rather remarkable after surgery.

 However, the longer the retina was left damaged by the epiretinal membrane, the longer it will take for visual recovery and also the less likely it will recover fully.
 That is why I always encourage patients who are affected by their epiretinal membranes not to wait too long for their treatment.

 I know it’s never easy to commit to any surgery.
 I do tell my patients that since the success rate of this surgery is high, it could be that this sight-saving surgery will restore your sight.
 When you think of it this way, you may be able to see that the benefits outweigh the risks.

 - Folk JC et al. Idiopathic Epiretinal Membrane and Vitreomacular Traction Preferred Practice Pattern(®) Guidelines.
 Ophthalmology.
 2016; 123(1):P152-81.